 How to Get Recertified

 We strongly encourage you to maintain a current certification, as frequent refresher courses will help ensure you are prepared to respond in the event of an emergency.
-Most American Red Cross and wilderness medicine certifications are valid for two years, as studies have shown that individuals tend to start losing information from first aid training after about two years if not using the skills consistently in that time period.
+Studies have shown that individuals tend to start losing information from first aid training after about two years if not using the skills consistently in that time period.

 In order to recertify your Wilderness First Aid or Wilderness Advanced First Aid certification, you must take the course again in its entirety.
 There are no "refresher" courses available due to the constantly changing nature of these introductory wilderness medicine courses.